pycom/pycom-documentation/content/datasheets/expansionboards/pysense2.md

 * 3V3AUX - The power provided by the development module
 * 3V3AUX_LP - the power provided by the development module for the SD card (This can be switched off)
 * 3V3 - The power provided by the Pysense 2, for the USB-Serial converter.

+The Pysense 2 can be powered through the USB port, the battery connector and the VUSB_AUX header just below the PyPort.
+Connecting a 5V supply to the header will result in exactly the same behaviour as powering it through the USB connector.

 The pinout of the Pysense is available as a [PDF File](/gitbook/assets/pysense2-pinout.pdf)